wp-plugins/openid/readme.txt

 == Description ==

-**Upgrade Notes:** If you are upgrading to version 3.0 from a previous version, it is extremely important that you backup your blog before doing so.
-This release includes database changes that, though they have been thoroughly tested, may cause problems.
-You will also need to deactivate and reactivate the plugin after upgrading.

 OpenID is an [open standard][] that allows users to authenticate to websites without having to create a new password.
 This plugin allows users to login to their local WordPress account using an OpenID, as well as enabling commenters to leave authenticated comments with OpenID.
-Version 3.0 includes an OpenID provider as well, enabling users to login to OpenID-enabled sites using their own personal WordPress account.
+The plugin also includes an OpenID provider, enabling users to login to OpenID-enabled sites using their own personal WordPress account.
 [XRDS-Simple][] is required for the OpenID Provider and some features of the OpenID Consumer.